mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 items will be difficult to find, with a high cost and low Tech Level, typically TL6 or less.

-If the Travellers try to contact the Miners’ Rights League, they will find the small office in town is closed with a government order posted on the door declaring it a banned organization.
+If the Travellers try to contact the Miners' Rights League, they will find the small office in town is closed with a government order posted on the door declaring it a banned organization.
 Asking around, a successful Streetwise check will reveal members of the group are all either